Krupuk kulit: Serving

 Krupuk kulit is often served as a crispy snack to accompany main meals.
 In Padang restaurants, they are often offered as a side dish for nasi padang or sate padang, and often served with kuah gulai seasoning.
 In Java, krupuk kulit is the essential ingredient for krechek, a krupuk kulit dish in spicy coconut milk stew.

+In addition to the crispy fried version, raw tapioca-based krupuk are also stir-fried to create a chewy snack called seblak.
+Seblak is served with vegetables, eggs, and chicken.
+The main spice ingredient in seblak is galangal.

 Variations

 Most of krupuk kulit sold in Indonesia are made from cattle skin, either cow or water buffalo (kerbau).
 However, in some areas with large non-Muslim populations such as Bali, Batak lands, and some Chinatowns in Medan and other cities, pork skin krupuk kulit is also available.
 Compared to common cow skin crackers, kerupuk kulit babi (pork rinds) have a lighter colour and crumble more easily.
 There is also a variant that uses frog skin as krupuk kulit kodok.